 All UND owned computers connecting to UND network are required to have university’s antivirus software.
 UND provides SCEP (System Center Endpoint Protection) free of charge.
 For additional information about endpoint protection, please visit with your IT department or UND Tech Support.

-To provide increased security, the North Dakota University System has implemented Duo two-factor authentication when accessing sensitive information in PeopleSoft HRMS Employee Self-Service and all areas of PeopleSoft Finance from on and off campus locations as of April 4th, 2017.
+To provide increased security, the North Dakota University System has implemented Duo Multi-Factor Authentication when accessing sensitive information in PeopleSoft HRMS Employee Self-Service and all areas of PeopleSoft Finance from on and off campus locations as of April 4th, 2017.

-Two-factor authentication adds a second layer of security to your online accounts by requiring a second factor (phone or other mobile device).
+Multi-factor authentication adds a another layer of security to your online accounts by requiring a second factor (phone or other mobile device).
 This prevents someone from accessing your account, even if they have your username or password.

-For more information on Duo Two-Factor Authentication visit
+For more information on Duo Multi-Factor Authentication visit

 UND Secure Wireless